Hebron: Economy

 The most advanced printing press in the Middle East is in Hebron.
 Hebron is major source of import goods to Israel.
 Mattresses manufactured in Hebron are exported to Israeli markets in Tel Aviv, Beersheba and Haifa.
 Around 17,000 factories and workshops are located throughout the Area H1.
 Historically, the traditional glass industry is popular in Hebron.
 A new industrial city has been built in Tarqumiyah, which houses more than 140 factories.
 Royal Industrial Trading operates a pipe manufacturing plant in Hebron, which is spread across an area of 40000 m2 and employs over 650 people.
 In 2021, an electronic recycling factory was opened in Idhna and operates to this day.
 The European Union and the World Bank proposed to construct a regional water treatment plant, which will treat existing sewage stream coming from 80% of the city.
 The city is a hub for the jewelry industry and houses approximately 70 jewelry factories employing over 1500 workers.

 Super Nimer company manufactures sanitary ware products and water network from its factory, whose area ranges from 30000 m2 to 45000 m2.
 Opened in 2004, Super Tiger operates a factory spread across an area of 7 acre.
 During the COVID-19 pandemic in the State of Palestine, Hebron rapidly transformed into a medical supplies manufacturing hub, with numerous factories installing and commissioning new production lines for the product and was approved by the Ministry of National Economy.

+Grapes are one of the cities primary exports, in 2013, the Palestinian ministry of agriculture reported an export of 25,000 tons of grapes, as well as 3,000 tons of grape leaves for making stuffed leaves, totalling half the countries production and generating 10 million NIS in revenue.